timescale/docs/self-hosted/configuration/telemetry.md

 ---
 title: Telemetry and version checking
-excerpt: What telemetry Timescale collects and how to disable telemetry
+excerpt: What telemetry TimescaleDB collects and how to disable telemetry
 products: [self_hosted]
 keywords: [settings, telemetry]
 ---

 # Telemetry and version checking

-Timescale collects anonymous usage data to help us better understand and assist our users.
+TimescaleDB collects anonymous usage data to help us better understand and assist our users.
 It also helps us provide some services, such as automated version checking.
 Your privacy is the most important thing to us, so we do not collect any personally identifying information.
 In particular, the `UUID` (user ID)